 Derivatives are initially recognized at fair value on the date the Credit Union becomes party to the provisions of the contract, and are subsequently remeasured at fair value at the end of each reporting period.
-Changes in the fair value of derivatives not designated as a hedging instrument are recognized in income.
+Changes in the fair value of derivative financial instruments that are not designated in a qualifying hedging relationship result in unrealized gains/losses which are recognized in income.
+As at December 31, 2024 and December 31, 2023 the Credit Union has no derivative financial instruments that are not designated in a qualifying hedging relationship.